brimdata/zed/docs/lake/format.md

 ### Merge on Read

 To support _sorted scans_,
+data objects are store in a sorted order defined by the pool's sort key.
+The sort key may be a composite key compised of primary, secondary, etc component keys.

-data from overlapping objects is read in parallel and merged in sorted order.
+When the key range of objects overlap, they may be read in parallel in merged in sorted order.
 This is called the _merge scan_.

-However, if many overlapping data objects arise, performing a merge scan on every read can be inefficient.
+If many overlapping data objects arise, performing a merge scan on every read can be inefficient.
 This can arise when
 many random data `load` operations involving perhaps "late" data